Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 Most aprons tie at the waist.

 - A full or bib apron covers the chest and ties or loops behind the neck and ties at the waist.
-Slip on aprons are like hospital gowns or a backwards, sleeveless shirt.
+Slip-on aprons are like hospital gowns or a backward, sleeveless shirt.

 - A pinafore is an apron that features more fabric over the shoulders than a conventional full or bib apron.
-Pinafores often include decorative ruffles, or 'wings' of fabric above the shoulder.
-Often worn by little girls, a pinafore is not worn merely for work, but worn as an attractive garment that can be trimmed with ribbons or bows.
+Pinafores often include decorative ruffles, or 'wings' of fabric, above the shoulder.
+Often worn by little girls, a pinafore is worn for work, to protect a dress, and worn as an attractive garment that can be trimmed with ribbons or bows.

-Though the pinafore is a garment of the past, pinafores are familiar to us through classic characters such as the famous doll, Raggedy Ann, and in John Tennial's famous illustrations of Alice (In Wonderland).
+Though the pinafore is a garment of the past, pinafores are familiar to us through classic characters such as the famous doll, Raggedy Ann, and in John Tenniel's famous illustrations of Alice in Wonderland.
+Dorothy wears a blue and white gingham apron in the Wizard of Oz.

 Aprons Through the Ages